Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Trichopigmentation involves injecting tiny points of brown or black coloration into the skin to simulate the appearance of soft, growing stubble.
 This process requires the use of specialized equipment and specific mixing of an organic pigment formula.
-It is intended to help the patient avoid the unwanted issues that regular scalp micropigmentation is known for.
+It is intended to avoid the unwanted issue that arise with regular scalp micropigmentation.
 These are:

 - blueish and greenish discoloration

 - unnatural looking stubble that looks painted onto the skin

 The Tyndall Effect and the Skin

 Many patients who opt to receive scalp micropigmentation feel disappointed and underwhelmed with the results of their procedure.
 This is because of the above described blue or greenish appearance called the Tyndall Effect that occurs over time.
 This occurs for several reasons.
 But, before we can talk about why this happens, we need to discuss the basics of skin.